Converg3nce/matic-docs/docs/matic-js-tutorial.md

 ### Matic Faucet

 Throughout this tutorial, we will be using the ERC20 token `MTX` on the Ropsten network as an example.
 This is a TEST token.
 In your DApp,you can replace it with any ERC20 token.
-To get some Test `CHE` tokens on Matic Network, you can access the Matic Faucet: https://wallet.matic.network/faucet
+To get some Test `MTX` tokens on Matic Network, you can access the Matic Faucet: https://wallet.matic.network/faucet

 All you would need to do is follow simple steps on the link above and you will get some funds in to your account: